JWH709/Buffoon-Builder/Notes/NOTES.md

 ## June 18th

+### TODO:
+- Add hover effect to buttons
+- Decrease Margins between main areas and increase around the outer edges
+- Add restrictions to the picture uploaded
+- add restrictions to joker inputs

 - I'm going to have an aneurysm if I keep working on the screenshake component.
-I need to take a day to make a seperate project dedicated to learning react spring.
-My main suspiscion at this point, is that there are conflicts between the screenhake effect and the transition effect.
+I need to take a day to make a separate project dedicated to learning react spring.
+My main suspicion at this point is that there are conflicts between the screen shake effect and the transition effect.
 I need a break from it right now, moving on to something else while I think about it.
+Inverted the colors on the tabs, added delete buttons for the joker lists.